Dolly (sheep)

 Dolly (5 July 1996 – 14 February 2003) was a female Finn-Dorset sheep and the first mammal that was cloned from an adult somatic cell.
 She was cloned by associates of the Roslin Institute in Scotland, using the process of nuclear transfer from a cell taken from a mammary gland.
 Her cloning proved that a cloned organism could be produced from a mature cell from a specific body part.
 Contrary to popular belief, she was not the first animal to be cloned.

 The employment of adult somatic cells in lieu of embryonic stem cells for cloning emerged from the foundational work of John Gurdon, who cloned African clawed frogs in 1958 with this approach.
 The successful cloning of Dolly led to widespread advancements within stem cell research, including the discovery of induced pluripotent stem cells.

 Dolly lived at the Roslin Institute throughout her life and produced several lambs.
 She was euthanized at the age of six years due to a progressive lung disease.
 No cause which linked the disease to her cloning was found.

 Dolly's body was preserved and donated by the Roslin Institute in Scotland to the National Museum of Scotland, where it has been regularly exhibited since 2003.

 Genesis

 Dolly was cloned by Keith Campbell, Ian Wilmut and colleagues at the Roslin Institute, part of the University of Edinburgh, Scotland, and the biotechnology company PPL Therapeutics, based near Edinburgh.
 The funding for Dolly's cloning was provided by PPL Therapeutics and the Ministry of Agriculture.
-She was born on 5 July 1996 and died on 14 February 2003 from a progressive lung disease that was considered unrelated to her being a clone.
+She was born on 5 July 1996.
 She has been called "the world's most famous sheep" by sources including BBC News and Scientific American.

 The cell used as the donor for the cloning of Dolly was taken from a mammary gland, and the production of a healthy clone, therefore, proved that a cell taken from a specific part of the body could recreate a whole individual.
 On Dolly's name, Wilmut stated "Dolly is derived from a mammary gland cell and we couldn't think of a more impressive pair of glands than Dolly Parton's."